Hong Kong urges testing, Shanghai struggles under lockdown | WTOP News

 BEIJING (AP) — Hong Kong authorities on Saturday asked the entire population of more than 7.4 million people to voluntarily test themselves for COVID-19 at home for three days in a row starting next week.

-The announcement by Chief Executive Carrie Lam on Saturday came as the southern Chinese city is struggling to contain a fifth wave of infections that has led to mixed signals about testing and lockdowns.
+The announcement by Chief Executive Carrie Lam came as the southern Chinese city is struggling to contain its worst outbreak with authorities sending mixed signals about testing and lockdowns.

 Lam said a “compulsory, universal test” of the whole population is still essential, but did not say when that might happen.
 Authorities shelved the idea after a previous announcement caused panic buying.